puppetlabs/puppetdb/documentation/api/query/v3/query.markdown

 Conceptually, an endpoint represents a reservoir of some type of PuppetDB object.
 Each version of the PuppetDB API defines a set number of endpoints.

 See the [API index][index] for a list of the available endpoints.
 Each endpoint may have additional sub-endpoints under it; these are generally just shortcuts for the most common types of query, so that you can write terser and simpler query strings.

+## Paging

+Most PuppetDB query endpoints support paged results via the common PuppetDB paging query parameters.
+For more information, please see the documentation on [paging][paging].

 ## Query Structure